Sole Proprietorship Registration in India

 No Objection Certificate from owner(s) of the premises of registered office.

-Six Stages of Company Registration in India
+Six Reason for Sole Proprietorship Registration in India

 In a sole proprietorship, the proprietor has all the rights to decide what to do and how to operate.
 A proprietor neither needs to report someone nor take orders from anyone else.
 There is no interference from a third party.
 Unlike a corporate firm, there are minimal compliances or disclosure requirements during the whole financial year.
 Hence, Government interference is also very less.